 What Causes Back Pain?

-Sometimes backaches occur for no apparent reason.
-This is called nonspecific backache.
-It may develop from weakened muscles that cannot handle everyday walking, bending, and stretching.
-In other cases, the discomfort seems to come from general tension, lack of proper sleep, and/or stress.
+Sometimes your back might ache for no clear reason.
+That's called nonspecific backache.
+It may be caused by weakened muscles that can't handle everyday walking, bending, and stretching.
+In other cases, back pain may come from an injury involving pulling or twisting or some kind of overuse or repetitive damage.